Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Related Work

 \subsection{Watermark Robustness}

 A good watermarking method should be robust to various watermarking removal attacks.
 However, current works on watermarking robustness mainly focus on single-language attacks, such as paraphrase attacks.
-For example, ~\citet{kirchenbauer2023reliability} evaluates the robustness of KGW against paraphrase attacks as well as copy-paste attacks and proposes a detect trick to improve the robustness to copy-paste attacks. ~\citet{zhao2023provable} employs a fixed green list to improve the robustness of KGW against paraphrase attacks and editing attacks. ~\citet{chen2023xmark} proposes a new paraphrase robust watermarking method ``XMark'' based on ``text redundancy'' of text watermark.
+For example, \citet{kirchenbauer2023reliability} evaluates the robustness of KGW against paraphrase attacks as well as copy-paste attacks and proposes a detect trick to improve the robustness to copy-paste attacks. \citet{zhao2023provable} employs a fixed green list to improve the robustness of KGW against paraphrase attacks and editing attacks. \citet{chen2023xmark} proposes a new paraphrase robust watermarking method ``XMark'' based on ``text redundancy'' of text watermark. \citet{lu2024entropy} proposes an entropy-based text watermarking detection method that achieves better detection performance in low-entropy scenarios.